 How long will honeycomb brittle keep?

-Store in an airtight container at room temperature for up to a week.
+Store in an airtight container at room temperature using parchment paper to separate each layer for up to a week.
 Humidity can cause the honeycomb candy to become sticky and it likes to absorb the moisture in the air so make sure the container is well sealed.
 Do not refrigerate.

 Frequently asked questions